These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 California

-Last Thursday, Gov. Gavin Newsom was the first governor in the US to set mandatory stay-at-home restrictions to help combat the coronavirus.
+On March 19, Gov. Gavin Newsom became the first governor to set mandatory stay-at-home restrictions to help combat the coronavirus.

 Since the order went into effect, all nonessential services such as dine-in restaurants, bars, gyms and convention centers have been shut down.